From an 1867 issue of Scientific American

 The operation of the instrument is as follows: Whenever a cork is to be extracted, the end of the handle I inserted into the bottle, then, by taking hold of the thumb-piece G, the spring E can be pushed into the bottle, the spring expands, and when the bottle is inserted, the cork goes between the inner sides of the spring E, and when drawn by the handle, the spring closes around the cork, and is drawn out.

 If Waterman’s patent was being offered for sale at 60 cents, I am guessing there may have been a few customers that were interested.
 Yet, I don’t know if a Waterman patent has yet to have been found in our collective corkscrew collecting world.

-If you happen to have one, I would love to add it to the collection.
+If you happen to have an example, I would love to see pictures of it.